 When compared to animal proteins, consumption of plant proteins results in loss of calcium in lesser amount.
 This feature of plant protein is highly beneficial for all those suffering from osteoporosis.
 It has been found that usually people are free to enhance their protein ingestion, while also increasing the quantity of calcium loss from their bones.
 Significantly, ingestion of animal protein like meat often leads to acidity in the digestive system consequently increasing the loss of calcium from the body.
 This is comparatively lower in the case of plant proteins.
 In addition, plant proteins endow the body with phytonutrients along with different vitamins and minerals that are affable for bones.

 Several studies have established that beans are good for the heart.
 One such study relating to the nutritional prototypes for over 25 years scrutinized the threat of death owing to coronary heart ailments among over 16,000 people in their prime in the United States, the Netherlands, Italy, Finland, former Yugoslavia, Greece and Japan.
 According to the distinctive food patterns found by the researchers conducting the study, people in Northern Europe consumed higher proportions of dairy products, while in the United States consumption of mean was on the higher side.
-In Southern Europe, people consumed more of vegetables, fish, legumes and wine, while in Japan cereals, soy products and fish was high.
+In Southern Europe, people consumed more of vegetables, fish, legumes and wine, while in Japan cereals, soy products (also soy bean sprouts) and fish was high.
 When the information collected during the research was analyzed, the scientists found that legumes were largely responsible for reducing the risk of deaths from heart diseases.

 In addition, the researchers found that people who consumed beans very regularly also had the advantage of low blood pressure and the presence of total cholesterol in their system was much lower and hence they were most unlikely to suffer from diabetes.